 anonymous, then add one or more permissions to control the access rights of the anonymous user.
 You can also do this with the Elasticsearch roles API.
 Note that

-To learn more about users and roles in X-Pack, see Setting Up User Authentication.
+To learn more about users and roles, see User authentication.

 To send Beats data to a secured cluster in Elasticsearch Service, you should use a user that has the right privileges.
 When we showed you a Beats example that configured Filebeat on a server to send data to Elasticsearch Service, the user